 are mandated by law.

-If you have no plans to keep a found pet, please bring it to our main facility located at 3201 Division Street in Knoxville.
+If you aren’t able to be a Friendly Finder or have no plans to keep a found pet, please bring it to our main facility located at 3201 Division Street in Knoxville.
 We are open seven days a week from 10 a.m. to 6 pm.
 We are closed from 1-2 p.m. for animal quiet time and staff lunches.

 Microchipping